 After exploring almost all popular styles or types of yoga classes, I realised that my favourite were Ashtanga, Vinyasa, and Yin yoga.
 The first three types of yoga classes had just the right amount of strength vs cardio that got my adrenaline and endorphins up to a point that I really enjoyed.
 Yin yoga, on the other hand, helped to cool things down and bring balance to the mind, body and spirit.

 When choosing the right type of yoga style for yourself, it is crucial to keep in mind your personality, objectives, and level of experience.
 Be it to improve flexibility, ease backaches, destress, detox, enhance body strength or cardiovascular health, there is a yoga style that suits everybody.

-Here are 11 of the most popular types of yoga that are usually taught in classes.
+Here is an explanation of the 11 most popular types of yoga that are usually taught in classes.
 Do explore what works best for you and don’t be scared to try new styles.
 You never know what you really like until you give it a go.

 Hatha yoga is an umbrella term that refers to any type of yoga that teaches physical poses (or Asanas in yogi language).
 The combination of Asanas and breathing exercises (or Pranayama) creates a meditative state that typically brings peace and harmony to the mind and body.

 Hatha yoga in the modern world is usually used to describe classes that comprise gentle movements where poses are held for long WITHOUT a continuous flow between each pose.

 This makes Hatha yoga a more accessible class for beginners to learn basic Asanas and is very adaptable to individual needs and physical conditions.